 Have a look back through the construction process, and see the old Coastwatch Tower which was replaced with the new, taller design.

-At Rossall Point, work is moving along quickly, and the structure of the building is growing among the steel framework.
+The structure of the building is growing among the steel framework.

 The steel skeleton of the building has been in place for some weeks now, and week by week, the fabric of the building is growing with the walls rapidly taking shape.
-Thanks to James Bamford for these photos taken from Fleetwood Golf Course on 6 June.
+Thanks to James Bamford for these photos taken from Fleetwood Golf Course on 6 June 2012.

 You can see how tall it is, relative to the base of the old tower at the left, which will become a new toilet block.